 What if the dates don't work for me?

 You can wait to apply for a future session of The Clara Project (offered up to three times a year) or you can access the curriculum on your own.
-While you won’t get the benefit of small group discussions or one-on-one coaching, you can still access all the content so you can learn at a pace that fits your schedule!
+While you won’t get the benefit of small group discussions or peer-to-peer coaching, you can still access all the content so you can learn at a pace that fits your schedule!